Large circular photogalvanic effect in the noncentrosymmetric magnetic Weyl semimetal CeAlSi: Introduction

-To date, an array of Weyl semimetallic materials has been explored under both the symmetry classes, through experimental investigations as well as theoretical analyzes.
-Nonetheless, the pool of systems wherein both inversion and time-reversal symmetries are concurrently broken remains limited.
-Notably, CeAlSi emerges as a candidate of this category, boasting noncollinear ferromagnetic order \cite{yang_noncollinear_2021}.
-While considerable research has been devoted to studying its anomalous transport properties and Fermi arcs \cite{yang_noncollinear_2021,alam_sign_2023,piva_topological_2023,sakhya_observation_2023,zhang_temperaturedependent_2023}, the material presents numerous uncharted areas of paramount interest.
-In this work on CeAlSi, we present a comprehensive first-principles investigation of the injection current, a key contributor to the circular photogalvanic effect, and compare it with the shift current, which drives the bulk photovoltaic effect.
-Remarkably, our findings indicate a substantial magnitude of the injection current ($\sim$ 1.24 mA/V$^2$), surpassing previously reported literature results \cite{ni_linear_2020,ni_giant_2021,zhang_photogalvanic_2018,dejuan_quantized_2017,le_initio_2020}.
+Notably, CeAlSi has been identified as a candidate of this category in the recent past, boasting noncollinear ferromagnetic order \cite{yang_noncollinear_2021}.
+While considerable research has been devoted to studying its anomalous transport properties and Fermi arcs \cite{yang_noncollinear_2021,alam_sign_2023,piva_topological_2023,sakhya_observation_2023,zhang_temperaturedependent_2023}, the material presents numerous uncharted areas of nonlinear optical activities.
+In this work on CeAlSi, we present a comprehensive first-principles investigation of the injection current, a key contributor to the circular photogalvanic effect, and the shift current that drives the bulk photovoltaic effect with a motivation to look for large photocurrent.
+Remarkably, our findings indicate a substantial magnitude of the injection current ($\sim$ 4 mA/V$^2$), surpassing previously reported literature results including those for non-magnetic Weyl semimetals \cite{ni_linear_2020,ni_giant_2021,zhang_photogalvanic_2018,dejuan_quantized_2017,le_initio_2020}.
 Intriguingly, it emerges as the dominant mechanism within the near-infrared region of the electromagnetic spectrum.
 In contrast, the contribution of the shift current remains comparatively limited with respect to the injection current.
 Moreover, our inquiry extends towards identifying several externally tunable parameters that positively influence the circular photocurrent.
 Interestingly, we observe a significant boost in the photocurrent through the application of uniaxial strain along the \textit{c}-axis of the crystal.
 This noteworthy revelation opens new avenues for the advancement of photovoltaic technologies and underscores the material's potential in light-driven applications.